hipache/hipache/lib/drivers/README.md

 You MAY additionnally implement the `destructor()` method if you want to do some cleanup/closing when we shutdown workers.

-Obviously, you might require additional dependencies - don't add them here, but instead try / catch your require and log some information about what you need.
+Obviously, you might require additional dependencies - don't add them here, but instead try / catch your require and log some information about what the user need to install to have your thing run.

 You have at your disposal `this.drivers`, an array that contains urls objects describing what endpoints the user requested (these are nodejs' urls).